-Alternatively, it is possible to install MuseScore's Android app on recent Chromebooks.
+Alternatively, it is possible to install MuseScore's Android app 3 on recent Chromebooks.
 You will need to update to the latest version of Chrome OS first.
-See the Chromebook support documentation for help installing Android apps on of Chromebooks, and a list of supported devices of the app only supports playback of existing scores, not score editing or creation, but you can sign-in to your MuseScore account for easy access to all your scores on MuseScore.com
+See the Chromebook support documentation for help installing Android apps on 2 Chromebooks, and a list of supported devices 2.
+The app only supports playback of existing scores, not score editing or .creation, but you can sign-in to your MuseScore account for easy access to all your scores on MuseScore.com

-- How to run MuseScore on a Chromebook ☑ • - Check the installation procedure from the comments in this thread ✓
+- Check the installation procedure from the comments in this thread 2 - How to change the language in MuseScore ☑ •